Why Is My Dog Pooping in the House?

 Create a safe place.
 Establishing a safe, quiet place outside can help reduce dog anxiety.
 You can also encourage your dog to use a spot that’s out of the way to avoid their anxiety triggers.

 Clean up the messes right away.
 Be sure to remove and thoroughly clean any messes in the home with an effective enzyme cleaner.
 “Lingering odor is like a magnet, attracting your dog and begging them to poop there again,” Bonk says.
 “Remember, just because you don’t smell anything in the area you just cleaned doesn’t mean your dog can’t.”
 An enzyme cleaner will help neutralize the odor and not simply mask it, so your pet won’t be tempted to return to this spot to go.
+Investing in a dog poop trash can is also a good choice.

 Use training items.
 As a last resort, Bonk suggests placing a pee pad or indoor artificial grass potty pad where your dog regularly poops.
 Once your dog is trained to use these, you can start gradually moving them towards the door.
 Stick with encouraging and reminding your dog to go outside, and eventually they will understand that outdoors is the best place to go.